accurateproject/accurate/docs/tariffplans.rst

 Each individual CSV file can have any number of rows starting with comment character (#) which will be ignored on processing.

-Depending on CGRateS subsystem, following files are required:
+Depending on AccuRate subsystem, following files are required:

 Rating
 ~~~~~~